Riccardo Innocenti (footballer, born 1974)

-Riccardo Innocenti (born 15 October 1974) is an Italian footballer who plays for Italian fourth division club Sorrento.
+Riccardo Innocenti (born 15 October 1974) is an Italian footballer who plays for Italian amateur side Massalombarda.

-Innocenti has spent his entire career in Italian Serie C / Lega Pro (Serie C1 and Serie C2, later Lega Pro Prima Divisione and Seconda Divisione).
+Innocenti has most of his career in Italian Serie C / Lega Pro (Serie C1 and Serie C2, later Lega Pro Prima Divisione and Seconda Divisione).

 Biography

 Early career

 Born in Alfonsine, the Province of Ravenna, Romagna region, Innocenti was an amateur/semi-pro player.
 He was the player of Argentana of 1993–94 Serie D (located in Argenta, Romagna region).
 In 1998 Innocenti was signed by Baracca Lugo, a team from his home province, in 1994–95 Serie C2.

 "Amateur" hired gun

 Innocenti was noted as a player of Massalombarda (located in the town of the same name, within the Ravenna province) of 1996–97 Eccellenza Emilia-Romagna (Italian regional league; sixth highest level until 2014).
 In the next season he won the league title for Russi (where he joined in January 1998), another Eccellenza team.
 Innocenti was signed by Serie D club Rovigo in November 1998, for the top level of regional league or one level below the fully professional league.
 In 1999–2000 he returned to Eccellenza level, but for Marche team Montecchio.
 He won the league title again for the de facto semi-professional team.
 Innocenti was a player for the same team in 2000–01 Serie D.